 You pay your premiums on time, so you expect your provider to be on your side.
 This is not always the case, though.
 An insurance adjuster will put you through the wringer before they settle your claim.
 And when they do, the settlement may be deliberately low or unjustly denied.
 Contact an insurance lawyer if you have found yourself in this situation.

 Filing an insurance claim with an attorney significantly increases your chances of a higher settlement.
-The lawyers at LeMaster & Ahmed PLLC have more than thirty combined years of experience in insurance law.
-Ms. Ahmed and Ms. LeMaster are tenacious insurance lawyers who will stop at nothing to ensure you receive what you are entitled to under Texas law.
+The Texas apartment insurance claims lawyers at LeMaster & Ahmed PLLC have more than thirty combined years of experience in insurance law.
+Ms. Ahmed and Ms. LeMaster are tenacious apartment insurance claims lawyers who will stop at nothing to ensure you receive what you are entitled to under Texas law.

 - Damage Covered by Apartment Insurance